computervisionpro/EDA-and-Machine-Learning/README.md

 ## Data preprocessing and EDA

 In this step, I have first eliminated the first column with serial numbers, after reading the training data.
 Then used `df.shape` to check the dimensions.
 The `df.describe()` showed the range for all features are different, for example max value of `X1` is 4.34 but for `X57` its more than 10K.
-Hence, I have used scaling.
+Hence, scaling will be used later.
 There were no null values present and all of the features were numerical, hence no encoding was required.
 A class imbalance was found using `df['Y'].value_counts()` method,

 <img width="150" alt="class_imbalance" src="https://user-images.githubusercontent.com/40919247/123508759-f63fab80-d68e-11eb-8a3a-6e50d9fa21ee.png">